TI-Toolkit/tokens-wiki/tokens/Dot-Thin.md

 <tt><kbd><b>mode</b></kbd></tt>, `Dot-Thin`
 <hr>

-The `Dot-Thin` command sets all lines in the current function type to be drawn using a series of individual pixels at each interval of `TraceStep`.
+The <tt>Dot-Thin</tt> command sets all lines in the current function type to be drawn using a series of individual pixels at each interval of <tt>TraceStep</tt>.
 The command can be called on the homescreen or within a program.

 ```ti-basic
 :ClrDraw